KotvicCodes/Mathemizer/README.md

 ## Bugs and Issues

 ### GPA Calc
-1. Make calc compute your max GPA based on inputs on top of your page - based on which semester are you in
+1. Make calc compute your max GPA based on how many inputs are in semester instead of hardcoding it
-2. Do something about the 2s for x GPA at the bottom of the page as it is hardcoded and personalized
-3. Make calc
+2. Make some UI where you can choose how many marks and from which subjects

 ### Quadratic Equation Solver